-Born on 2nd September 1961 in Castres, France, Claude Puel is the manager of Leicester following one season at Southampton.
+Born on 2nd September 1961 in Castres, France, Claude Puel was most recently the manager of Leicester City following one season at Southampton.

 During his 17-year playing career with AS Monaco, Puel won two Ligue 1 titles, as well as winning the Coupe de France in both 1985 and 1991.